Pulse: A Timeline of Public Records Requests with the City of Orlando

 Despite this, Barbara Poma has still been able to start a nonprofit (the OnePULSE Foundation) in less than a month following the tragedy and continues to use the photos of their loved ones to collect donations and create a false narrative of a unified "Pulse family" as part of a new business endeavor that has been revictimizing for the shooting victims who do not support the construction of a privatized memorial/museum complex and that continues to fracture the LGBTQ+ community.

-Barbara Poma has painted herself as a victim of the shooting and even has access to online support groups meant exclusively for survivors of mass shootings.
-She has even admitted to not personally knowing any of the victims and rarely visiting the gay nightclub she owned.
+Barbara Poma has access to online support groups meant exclusively for survivors of mass shootings even though she has admitted to not personally knowing any of the victims and rarely visiting the gay nightclub she owned.

 In fact, Barbara Poma was also not even in the United States at the time of the shooting and was safely vacationing in Mexico when four Mexican nationals were murdered at a themed Latin Night at Pulse—a business fenced in with an illegal 6-foot fence that survivors had to jump over to escape.